visgl/deck.gl/docs/developer-guide/binary-data.md

 ```

-## Table Formats
+## Binary Table Formats

 deck.gl layers are designed to accept "tables" of data as input (the `data` prop).
 Tables can be organized in several different ways.
-For binary data you will work with columnar tables.
+For binary data you will be working with columnar tables.

-### Row-Based Tables
+### Row-Based Tables (non-Binary)

-In general, tables can be row oriented or column oriented.
-Row oriented tables are generally the easiest to work with (each row is typically a JavaScript object with fields representing the values of various columns at that row).
+Row-based tables are the most common and generally the easiest to work with (each row is typically a JavaScript object with fields representing the values of various columns at that row).

 ```js
 new Layer({